wetryingtodorock/getblock-docs/en/rpc-service/eth/ws/eth_debug_standardTraceBadBlockToFile.md

 ---
-title: eth:debug_standardTraceBadBlockToFile \[WebSocket\] {disallowed}
+title: eth:debug_standardTraceBadBlockToFile  {disallowed} - Ethereum
-description: Generates files containing the block trace of invalid blocks.
-A separatefile is generated for each transaction in the block.Use debug_standardTraceBlockToFile to view the trace for a valid block.
+description: Example code for the eth:debug_standardTraceBadBlockToFile  {disallowed} ws method. Сomplete guide on how to use eth:debug_standardTraceBadBlockToFile  {disallowed} ws in GetBlock.io Web3 documentation.
 ---

 ### Parameters